Use command-line text editors in Terminal on Mac

 vim is a

-vim, or the editor it’s modelled on,
+vim, or the editor it’s modeled after,

 vi, is found in most UNIX-based operating systems.
 See the vim man page.